BryceWoodworth/BryceWoodworth.github.io/_posts/2015-4-27-Perspectives-Intro.md

 ---

 In this post I want to kick off a series on my favorite problem-solving technique:
 Changing the way you look at a problem.
-Many commonly-used problem-solving techniques across a wide range of applications are essentially instances of perspective shifts, but in my opinion the technique doesn't get enough love from problem-solvers.
+Many commonly-used techniques across a wide range of applications are essentially instances of perspective shifts, but in my opinion the technique doesn't get enough love from problem-solvers.
 If this isn't a core part of your repertoire,